HonoMystes/R_temporaria_Metagenomics/README.md

 conda install matplotlib
 conda install matplotlib-venn
 ```
-In case the conda enviroment is no longer available there is a backup in the repository `https://data.qiime2.org/distro/amplicon/qiime2-amplicon-2024.10-py310-linux-conda.yml`
+In case the conda enviroment for qiime2 (ver.24.10) is no longer available there is a backup in the repository `https://data.qiime2.org/distro/amplicon/qiime2-amplicon-2024.10-py310-linux-conda.yml`

 ---
 ## Usage